Packaging tape or hot melt adhesive for carton sealing?

 - Choosing the right tape – acrylic, hot melt, various grades of tape

-If you are running a high speed packaging line and need to produce larger volumes of similar sized boxes hot melt adhesive will allow you to optimize your packaging process.
+If you are running a high speed packaging line and need to produce larger volumes of similar sized boxes, hot melt adhesive will allow you to optimise your packaging process.
 With hot melt adhesive you will achieve the greatest throughput and cost savings in your sealing operations.
-For packaging lines producing lower volumes in a variety of boxes sizes adhesive tape will be a sufficient method.
+For packaging lines producing lower volumes in a variety of boxes sizes, adhesive tape will be a sufficient method.

 Every application is different depending on the products being made and environment they are being manufactured in.
 Understanding any ongoing maintenance requirements and potential issues with the materials may provide the final piece of information to help determine the right decision.
 If you are unsure what sealing method is best for your production process, or interested in optimising your packaging lines, our team of packaging experts is here to help.
 Fill out the form above and a member of the Graco team will contact.

 The choice of hot melt nozzle impacts the performance of your end-of-line packaging operations.